Data Protection: 10 Tips To Protect Data When Working From Home

-Following Data Protection Day on 28th January, and for many of us, our way of working has changed drastically over the last ten months, there’s no better time to talk about the importance of data protection protocols and the steps you can take to improve your processes while working from home.
+Following Data Protection Day on 28th January, and as the way of working has changed drastically for many of us recently, there’s no better time to talk about the importance of data protection protocols and the steps you can take to improve your processes while working from home.

 a.
 Company-owned devices are the most secure and generally offer the highest level of protection but businesses should;